 Vegan Biscoff Tiffin

 This delicious vegan Biscoff tiffin is sweet, crunchy and full of flavour.
 A chocolatey base filled with crushed up Digestive and Biscoff biscuits, topped with a mix of dairy-free white and ‘milk’ chocolate and Biscoff spread.
-It’s a really easy, no-bake recipe, making it perfect for little helpers or beginners in the kitchen.
+A really easy, no-bake recipe that’s perfect for little helpers or beginners in the kitchen.

 Yes, yet another Biscoff recipe post from me!